 In the D-Word, Tara tactfully strikes a balance between informing parents of how easily parental alienation can happen, while at the same time providing insight and hope for parents and families who find themselves in a similar situation.

 Who would find “The D-Word” most helpful?

 - Parents who are thinking about getting a divorce;

 - who want a book that they can relate to and is easy to understand;

 - and provides them with an introduction to parental alienation and what divorce can be like for a child.

 Tara Eisenhard lives in Central Pennsylvania.
 Besides being the author of The D-Word: Divorce through a Child’s Eyes, she has a blog called, Relative Evolutions and has written articles for FamilyAffaires.com, DivorcedMoms.com, SinceMyDivorce, Divorced Women Online, MariaShriver.com, The Huffington Post, DivorceForce, and Stepmom Magazine.
 Tara is also a speaker, coach and mediator for individuals looking to move forward after a separation.
 You can also find her on Facebook and Twitter, or at her office in Camp Hill, Pennsylvania.

-To get your hands on her book, you can order it for $13.95 (with shipping it’ll come to about $18 for paperback) through her store on her website, or it’s also available in hardcover and eBook online at Barnes and Noble, Amazon, and iBooks.
+To get your hands on her book, you can order it through her store on her website, or it’s also available in hardcover and eBook online at Barnes and Noble, Amazon, and iBooks.

 For other divorce or family law questions, please consult the list to the left or the FAQ page.
 If you’re interested in retaining an attorney to help you, please feel free to contact my office for a consultation using the contact information on the left or the contact form on the Majeski Law home page.
 For Court rules, please click here.